Bishops Lodge: Residence of the Bishop of Riverina

-Bishop Halse greatly enjoyed the Bishop's Lodge garden and it continued to be well maintained during his episcopacy.
+Halse greatly enjoyed the Bishop's Lodge garden and it continued to be well maintained during his episcopacy.
 He decreed that there should be no blinds or curtains on the dining room windows, saying that a garden was for looking at.
 By about 1940 the garden between the building and the Roset Street gate was an immaculately kept lawn bordered by flower beds and containing circular flower beds and three young pencil pines.
 The dense shrubbery of 1915 had been removed completely.

 Linton House Hostel for Boys

 Nine years after Halse's arrival and halfway through his incumbency as Bishop of Riverina, the decision was taken to convert part of the Lodge for use as a boy's hostel.
 In 1935 a large part of the house was adapted for it to become the Linton House Hostel for Boys.
 Bishop's Lodge was seen to be admirably suitable with its large house and spacious grounds providing plenty of space for tennis, cricket and football.
 The addition of a swimming beach close by and good fishing from the Murrumbidgee River banks completed its attributes as a boys' hostel.
 The hostel operated successfully at Bishop's Lodge until the Diocese finally found a purchaser for the building in 1946.
 The Matron was ordered to close the hostel on 13 December that year.